 An Interconnect Model may describe the relationship between a single Pin and Buffer Terminal (Supply or I/O), between a single Pin and Die Pad, or between a single Die Pad and a Buffer Terminal (Supply or I/O).
 An Interconnect Model may also describe connections between multiple Pins and multiple Buffer Terminals (Supply and I/O), between multiple Pins and multiple Die Pads, or between multiple Die Pads and multiple Buffer Terminals (Supply and I/O).

-An Interconnect Model section may be included in a separate Interconnect file, with the extension “.ict”.
-The Interconnect file shall contain all of the required elements of a normal .ibs file, including [IBIS Ver], [File Name], [File Rev], and the [End] keywords, and at least one [Interconnect Model] and one [End Interconnect Model] keyword.
+One or more Interconnect Model Sets may be included in a separate Interconnect file, with the extension “.ims”.
+The Interconnect file shall contain all of the required elements of a normal .ibs file, including [IBIS Ver], [File Name], [File Rev], and the [End] keywords, and at least one [Interconnect Model Set] and one [End Interconnect Model Set] keyword.
 Optional elements include the [Date], [Source], [Notes], [Disclaimer], [Copyright], and [Comment Char] keywords.
 All of the elements follow the same rules as those for a normal .ibs file.
+Multiple Interconnect files may be referenced by a single .ibs file.

-Note that the [Component] and [Model] keywords are not allowed in the .ict file.
-The .ict file is for IBIS Interconnect Models only.
-One or multiple Interconnect Models may be included in a .ict file.
+Note that the [Component] and [Model] keywords are not allowed in the .ims file.
+The .ims file is for IBIS Interconnect Models only.

-The specification permits .ibs files to contain the following additional list of Interconnect Model keywords and subparameters.
-Note that the actual Interconnect Models may be in a separate < filename>.ict file or may exist in a .ibs file between the [Interconnect Model] ...
-[End Interconnect Model] keywords for each Interconnect Model defined.
+The specification permits .ibs files to contain the following additional list of Interconnect Modeling keywords and subparameters.
+Note that the actual Interconnect Models may be in a separate < filename>.ims file or may exist in a .ibs file between the [Interconnect Model Set] ...
+[End Interconnect Model Set] keywords for each Interconnect Model defined.
 For reference, these keywords and subparameters are listed in Table XX.

 Table XX – Interconnect Modeling Keywords and Subparameters